The Story of an Hour: Some critical responses

 In a 2013 article, Jeremy Foote, a researcher at Purdue University, argues that "The Story of an Hour" can be read as a commentary and warning about technology—specifically the railroad and the telegraph.
 The railroad, he claims, may be the cause of the distance between the Mallards (and many other couples of the time).
 It allowed for work and home to be very distant from each other and eliminated opportunities for spouses to spend time together.
 Foote argues that the reason that Louise Mallard wanted more autonomy was because she and her husband did not spend time together.
 The alone time that Louise had in the house made her less close to her husband, and made her want her independence.

 While most readers infer Kate Chopin's "The Story of an Hour" is about the awakening of feminine awareness and the struggle for freedom in a man's world, Li Chongyue and Wang Lihua offer a new analysis.
-They conclude that Mrs. Mallard is an ungrateful and unfaithful wife.
 Chopin provides little background on both Mr. and Mrs. Mallard.
 However, there's enough evidence to assume they live a comfortable life.
-For example, the two-story home, the "comfortable" and "roomy" armchairs, and how one armchair sat "facing the open window".
-When it comes to the topic of the female awakening, Tseng contributes the main character's awakening to a phenomenon by the name of "Jouissance".

 In the article, Chongyue and Lihua point out how Brently Mallard loved his wife, but she didn't feel the same.
 Mr. Mallard was often away from home on business trips to provide for his wife.
 Meanwhile, Louise only loved him "sometimes" and "often she had not loved him".

 Instead of a loving, ill wife, Mrs. Mallard is actually seen as ungrateful and unfaithful to her husband.
 Chongyue and Lihua conclude that such a woman cannot live on this earth, therefore, causing her death.

 When she hears of her husband's death, Mrs. Mallard weeps in her sister's arms.
 Her reaction could be seen as genuine and coming from a place of pain.
 However, a second look could suggest that these are tears of joy.
 She was "pressed down by a physical exhaustion that haunted her body and seemed to reach her soul" simply because she was tired of her life and needed a change.
 After emerging from her room following the news of her husband, "she carried herself unwittingly like a goddess of Victory."

 Film adaptation

 In 1984, director Tina Rathbone released a film adaptation of the story titled The Joy That Kills.
-The main character, portrayed by Frances Conroy, also suffers from a heart condition, just like Louise Mallard does.
+The main character, portrayed by Frances Conroy, also suffers from a heart condition, just as Louise Mallard does.
 This production is mostly concerned with the psychological state of the main character.